 Wajda says he knows he’s making these portraits for people he will never meet, and who will never know him — the great-great-grandchildren of the subjects in front of his camera.
 He sees it as a gift to future generations.
 “They will have a quality portrait of their ancestor because I created it.
 They may not know me, but they will have their portrait to have some sense of who they were, what they looked like.”

-“You know, I’ve photographed world leaders, celebrities and rock stars while working for newspapers and magazines over the past 30 years, and these portraits of seniors are the photographs that mean the most to me.
+“You know, I’ve photographed world leaders, celebrities and rock stars while working as a photojournalist for newspapers and magazines and commercially over the past 35 years, and these portraits of seniors are the photographs that mean the most to me.
 If I could travel the world only making these, I would welcome that.
 Because these photographs are not made to market pop culture, sell magazines or promote a political agenda.
-They exist for just one reason — to remember the faces of those who came before them, loved ones of long ago.“
+They exist for just one reason — to remember the faces of those who came before them, loved ones of long ago who make up the history of a family.“

 “It’s easily the most important photograph I make,” Wajda said.

-In 2018, he even took the camera and background setup to a local Boulder County senior center and made over 80 portraits for the series, all gifted to those seniors.
+In 2018, he took his camera (he worked digitally due to the quantity of photographs being made) and background and studio lights to a local Boulder County senior center and made over 80 portraits for the series, all gifted to those seniors.
 “We had a night where we set up a showing of all their photographs and had a reception, like an art opening with finger foods and drinks.
-I wanted to make it a big deal to make them feel a big deal.
+I wanted to make it a big deal to make them feel like a big deal.
 It was a great night with them leaving with their portraits,” Wajda said.

 Wajda acknowledges that for some photographers it will be too expensive to incur the costs to make and gift many portraits.
 “My hope then is that they create just one or a few.
 That’s more than would have existed if they didn’t choose to join the project.
 And these few photographs are portraits that I wouldn’t be able to make myself, so I welcome their participation.
 I look forward to photographers participating in all the far reaches of the globe.”

-“The world for those future generations,” Wajda added with a smile.
-“That’s whose world we’re changing.”
+“The world for those future generations,” Wajda added, “That’s whose world we’re changing.”